RV Sewer Hose Storage Carrier Project

 Completed RV Sewer Hose Storage Project

-I was able to install two RV sewer hose storage tubes.
+For our camper sewer hose storage, I was able to install two RV sewer hose storage tubes.
 The Valterra sewer hose storage tubes are the perfect size and my new Thetford Titan hoses fit great.

 However, while the ten foot Thetford hoses are accordion style and should be easily compacted, they don’t get short enough to fit two into a tube.
 The RhinoFlex hose I used to use would compact much more easily.
 Ideally, a camper with multiple tank drains would have three tubes for easy storage of all of the hoses needed.

 If you want to see how we connect the camper sewer hoses to the two gray tanks, check out our post RV Sewer Hose Setup For Two Connections.
+For our list of must-have camping items, check out our post RV Essentials for Outfitting A Camper.

 I hope you found this review helpful.
 Leave a comment to share any thoughts or questions.